 The Armed Services Board of Contract Appeals makes appeal decisions on appeals by government contractors from the final decision of the contracting officer or their authorized representatives or other authorities on disputed questions.

 Do you have to mention a specific contract number?
-Nothing in the CDA requires the claim to identify any contract by number, only that the claim relates to a contract.
-However, the Board’s decisions always suggest that when you submit a government contract claim, you should make all efforts to address the specific number of the contract.
+Nothing in the CDA rules requires the claim to identify any contract by number, only that the claim relates to a contract.
+However, the ASBCA cases always suggest that when you submit a government contract claim, you should make all efforts to address the specific number of the contract.

-- This avoids confusion with the Court rules.
+- This avoids confusion with the ASBCA rules.

 - You can waste thousands of dollars litigating this issue.

-For help with appealing a claims case, Call one of our Armed Services Board of Contract Appeals lawyers for immediate help.
+For help with appealing a claims, termination or other Contract Disputes Act case, call one of Watson’s Armed Services Board of Contract Appeals Appellate Lawyers and ASBCA appellate attorneys for immediate help.
 Free Initial Consultation – 1-866-601-5518.